Frequently Asked Questions About TES

 What is a Transcript Key?

-After finding an institution in Course Finder look for the key icon in the upper right of the page.
-If the icon is entirely grayed out, the transcript key is not yet available.
+If an institution has supplied CollegeSource with its transcript key, it will be available in the TES® Course Finder.
+After selecting the institution, look for the key icon in the upper-right of the page.
+If the icon is greyed out, a transcript key is not yet available.

 8090 Engineer Road